sebascarabajal/sebascarabajal/README.md

 # 😁 Hello everyone!
 ### My name is Sebastian Carabajal, and I am a Full-stack developer.
-Currently, I am working as a <h2>Backend developer</h2>🤖.
-The languages and frameworks I use are:
+Currently, I am working as a Backend developer🤖.

+### The languages and frameworks I use are:

 - Javascript
 - Typescript